 The 208 Curb Process

 Step #1: The first step in our process is the initial meeting and estimate.
 One of our designers will meet with you to go over the area you want curbed.
 At this time, correct measurements are taken to give the customer the most accurate cost of the project.
 Depending on the amount of work done, most estimates take about 30 minutes.
 We will go through the choices and patterns that will best suit your property.
 If you choose to move forward you can be added to our schedule right away, or call us when you’re ready.
+Either way we will send you a digital quote.

 Step #2: To meet one more time before we start pouring the job.
 A designated designer will typically meet with you to go through the location where the curbing will be poured.
 We need to make sure everyone is on the same page to ensure customer satisfaction.
 We listen to what you want, and provide any professional viewpoints.
 We then use spray-paint to trace the location of the curbing, so you can see the layout for the new landscaping.